Skip to main content

 • No bulk or subscription options

-Since most people looking into beet supplements are interested in their nitrate content and the related increase in nitric oxide production, we typically steer readers toward powdered beet supplements over capsules.
-That’s because the encapsulated beetroot powder can’t interact with critical salivary bacteria that are the first important step in converting nitrates to NO. If you want to maximize nitric oxide production from a beetroot supplement, especially to improve workout performance from acute administration, you’ll want to stick with a drink mix.
+Since most people looking into beet supplements are interested in their nitrate content and the related increase in NO production, we typically steer readers toward powdered beet supplements over capsules.
+That’s because the encapsulated beetroot powder can’t interact with critical salivary bacteria that are the first important step in converting nitrates to NO. If you want to maximize NO production from a beetroot supplement, especially to improve workout performance from acute administration, you’ll want to stick with a drink mix or chewable.

 Convenience